 shell distortion and combustion gas leaks and also spark plug thread damage in the cylinder head.

 Here’s what the spark plug manufacturers say about anti-seize

 NGK spark plugs are manufactured with a trivalent plating.
 The spark plugs display a silver or chrome finish on the threads.
 The trivalent plating reduces corrosion resistance from moisture and chemicals.
 The trivalent coating also acts as a release agent during spark plug removal.
 NGK spark plugs should be installed DRY, WITHOUT anti-seize.

 NGK reports that tech support personnel have received a number of calls from installers who have over-tightened spark plugs because of the use of anti-seize.
 Anti-seize is a lubricant and affects torque values by up to 20 percent.
 If you use anti-seize against NGK recommendations, you MUST decrease the set torque on your torque wrench by that amount or risk breaking the spark plug, distorting the shell, or damaging cylinder head spark plug threads.

 Autolite’s position on anti-seize

-Autolite does NOT recommend the use any type of anti seize lubricant when installing new Autolite spark plugs.
+Autolite does NOT recommend the use of any type of anti-seize lubricant when installing new Autolite spark plugs.
 Since anti-seize compounds contain metallic, electrically conductive ingredients, the ingredients can come in contact with the electrodes on the spark plugs, leading to misfires.
-Anti seize lubricants also introduce a torque multiplying effect, leading to cylinder head spark plug thread distortion, galling and cylinder head damage.
+Anti-seize lubricants also introduce a torque multiplying effect, leading to cylinder head spark plug thread distortion, galling, and cylinder head damage.

-Autolite applies a nickel plating to the threads of new spark plugs that resists corrosion and seizing.
+Autolite applies a nickel plating to the threads of new spark plugs that resist corrosion and seizing.